-- Determine the period of time that you want to cover in your cash flow statement.
-This could be a month, a quarter, or a year.
+Pick a period of time for which to generate a cash flow statement.
+This period could last a month, three months, or a year.

-- Prepare the cash flow statement.
-Use the information you have gathered to create a statement that shows the beginning cash balance, the inflows and outflows, and the ending cash balance.
+Make a cash flow statement.
+Using the information you gathered, draft a statement that includes the cash on hand to begin, cash inflows and outflows, and the cash balance at the end.

 How do you get positive cash flow?

 A corporation needs to make sales in order to cover operating expenses and finance growth-oriented initiatives.
 Cutting costs can be beneficial for businesses in more ways than one.

 One way to reduce operational costs is to create and strictly adhere to a detailed budget.
 It’s important to take a hard look at one’s spending patterns, find places where money may be saved, and map out a plan for the future.
 Because of this, businesses are able to allocate their resources more effectively.

 Another method to save money is to bargain for better terms and prices with one’s merchants and suppliers.
 This could necessitate exploring alternative providers, bundling orders, or bargaining for bulk discounts.
 The lower the cost of items sold, the higher the profit margin for the business.